SINTEFMedtek/Fraxinus/doc/user_manual/fx_license.md

 Fraxinus software license {#fx_license}
 ===================

-Fraxinus software is usable for NNN.
+The Fraxinus software is free to use for everyone.

 CustusX license is given here: \ref license.

 Full license text:

     License for Fraxinus software,
-    an Image Guided Surgery Application.
+    a Bronchoscopy Planning Application.

     Copyright (C) 2008-
     SINTEF Technology & Society, Medical Technology

-    Fraxinus software is developed by SINTEF for NNN.
+    Fraxinus software is developed by SINTEF for St. Olavs Hospital, Trondheim, Norway.

     Fraxinus software is a research tool.
 It is NOT intended for use or certified for use in a normal clinical setting.
 SINTEF